 Respite care does not have:

-- No benefit cap
+- A benefit cap.

 What is Respite Care?

-Short-term care that provides temporary rest for primary caregiversFamily members or friends who care for the patient at home and assist with activities of daily living..
-Through this benefit, primary caregivers may receive 8 hours of respite care, 5 days per calendar week.
+- Short-term care that provides temporary rest for primary caregiversAnyone who takes care of the patient at home and helps with daily activities..

 Qualifying for Respite Care

 - Requires frequent primary caregiver interventions (more than two during the eight-hour period per day that the primary caregiver would normally be sleeping).

 This list of covered services is not all inclusive.
-TRICARE covers services that are medically necessary and considered proven.
+TRICARE covers services that are medically necessaryTo be medically necessary means it is appropriate, reasonable, and adequate for your condition. and considered proven.
 There are special rules or limits on certain services, and some services are excluded.